-15.0 REDUCING CAR KILOMETRES
+16.0 REDUCING CAR KILOMETRES

 In some instances, the use of a car will be essentially unavoidable.
-This is likely to be particularly the case in the more rural and isolated parts of the region although some journeys within urban parts of the region are also currently heavily car dependent as well - where no practical alternative currently exists.
-The Scottish Government has set out a target to reduce car kilometres by 20% by 2030.
-To achieve this in south-east Scotland the focus will be upon reducing 'avoidable' car kilometres in the first instance with a particular emphasis on single occupancy car journeys.
+This is likely to be particularly the case in the more rural and isolated parts of the region although some journeys within urban parts of the region are also currently heavily car dependent as well - where no practical alternative currently exists e.g., at certain times of that day.
+The Scottish Government has set out a target to reduce car kilometres in Scotland by 20% by 2030.
+To achieve this in south-east Scotland the focus will be upon reducing the more 'avoidable' car kilometres in the first instance with a particular emphasis on single occupancy car journeys.
 These are journeys that could be more readily undertaken by alternative modes of transport but that are currently undertaken by car.
-For example, in Figure 15.1 it can be seen that 80% of the commuting journeys into Edinburgh to locations outside the city centre are made by car.
+For example, in Figure 16.1it can be seen that 80% of the commuting journeys into Edinburgh to locations outside the city centre are made by car.
 This equates to ~49,000 car trips and presents a much greater opportunity to reduce car kilometres than journeys into the city centre where public transport usage is already much higher.
 In rural areas there may be much less scope to reduce car kilometres but there may be more opportunities to reduce single occupancy car journeys in the first instance.
+This can be achieved through the improved provision of public transport services or alternative provisions to encourage shared car use / multi-modal journeys.
+Digital connectivity is one means of potentially reducing car use that could be particularly effective in rural areas although this depends upon suitable infrastructure being in place to facilitate it.
+Overall though it is likely that different parts of the region will make differing contributions to achieving the overall 20% reduction in car kilometres.
+Edinburgh has set a target to achieve a 30% reduction in car kilometres by 2030 which, if achieved, would mean other parts of the region, like the mainly rural areas, would not need to achieve such large reductions.
+This highlights how denser urban areas have a greater potential to deliver a higher proportion of the overall target reduction.